protecode-sc/helm-chart/README.md

 *IMPORTANT!*: It is mandatory that RabbitMQ is configured with larger than default consumer timeout.
 Some BDBA tasks are longer than RabbitMQ defaults allow and the recommended value for them is `86400000`.
 Without this value, BDBA containers will experience unscheduled restarts and in some cases prematurely killed jobs.
+Similarly, rabbitmq since 4.x has decreased the maximum message size value, which needs to be increased.

-To set this value, add `consumer_timeout = 86400000` in `/etc/rabbitmq/rabbitmq.conf` if rabbitmq is running as a systemd service.
-With other deployment models, consult the documentation on how to do this.
+To set these values, add `consumer_timeout = 86400000` and `max_message_size = 209715200` in
+`/etc/rabbitmq/rabbitmq.conf` if rabbitmq is running as a systemd service.
+With other deployment models, such as managed rabbitmq, consult the documentation on how to do this.

 The configuration values are: